Patrick Bohui

-Anges Patrick Kader Bohui is a professional soccer player who plays for Danish club Vejle Boldklub.
+Anges Patrick Kader Bohui (born December 3, 2003) is a professional soccer player who plays for fourth-tier Campeonato de Portugal club Naval 1893.
 Born in the Ivory Coast, he is a youth international for the United States.

 Club career

 America

-Born in Ivory Coast, Bohui joined the Philadelphia Union Academy in 2017, where he played a few years on the Academy teams.
+Born in Ivory Coast, Bohui joined the Philadelphia Union Academy in 2017, where he played a few years on the academy teams.
 He got his debut for Philadelphia Union II in the USL Championship in 2018, where he made eight appearances throughout the season.
 He scored two goals and added an assist in 9 appearances in the USL Championship in 2019 for Philadelphia Union II.

 In November 2020, Bohui joined the academy of FC Cincinnati.
 In Cincinnati, Bohui only made two appearances and scores one goal for the club's U-19s.

 Vejle

 After a trial period in the autumn 2020, Bohui signed a deal with Danish Superliga club Vejle Boldklub on 14 January 2022.